microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

 {"tm":100,"cm":"PressedToPointerOver_Start","dr":0},{"tm":101,"cm":"PressedToPointerOver_End","dr":0}]

 The supported controls for V1 will have their templates update to support the standard marker states.
-The markers needed for each control are:
+The markers needed for each control that will need the _Start and _End appended to each are:

 * AutoSuggestBox
     * NormalToPointerOver